XolphinMartijn/netsec/docs/NSR.md

 The CA MUST ensure the change management process:

-  1. enables identification, documentation, and remediation of risks associated with introducing, modifying, or removing:
+  1. enables identification, documentation, and remediation of risks associated with introducing, modifying, or removing for any defined assets in [Section 5.1](#51-change-management-defined-assets);
-     1. Trusted Role definitions;
-     2. Trusted Role appointments;
-     3. Network Equipment; or
-     4. CA Infrastructure;
   2. addresses managing exceptions and responding to emergencies; and
   3. incorporates procedures for change reversal where applicable.

-#### 5.2 Change Management Procedures
+#### 5.3 Change Management Procedures

-The CA MUST ensure that all changes are completed in accordance with change management processes defined in [Section 5.1](#51-change-management-documentation-requirements) and recorded in accordence with [Section 5.3](#53-system-configuration-change-records) for:
+The CA MUST ensure that all changes are completed in accordance with change management processes defined in [Section 5.1](#52-change-management-documentation-requirements) and recorded in accordence with [Section 5.3](#54-system-configuration-change-records) any defined assets in [Section 5.1](#51-change-management-defined-assets).

-  1. Trusted Role definitions;
-  2. Trusted Role appointments;
-  3. Network Equipment; and
-  4. CA Infrastructure.

-#### 5.3 System Configuration Change Records
+#### 5.4 System Configuration Change Records